 Begin by building a tight relationship with human resources.
 This function can provide additional support and resources as you implement culture initiatives.

-Once your teams are aligned, take measure of your current sales culture.
+Once your teams are aligned, take measure of your current sales organization and culture.
 Ideally, you have fostered a welcoming, learn-it-all environment that enhances employees strengths and helps them overcome weakness.
 Surveys, one-on-one conversations, and observations are all effective ways of checking your culture’s pulse.

 Ask yourself — where are your areas of growth?
 Do employees feel like they can make mistakes?
 Do they feel empowered to take initiative, or are they process-bound?
 Does your compensation model encourage ethical behavior?
 Do salespeople feel incentivized to stay and if so, why?